 Book your sunset horseriding on the beach experience here.

-At several places on this side of Gili T, you’ll find sea-swings, which are really romantic at this time of day.
-You can pose with your legs dangling in the water, which means it’s actually quite hard to swing on it unless you stand up.
-But, details.
+At several places on this side of Gili T, you’ll find sea-swings, which are really romantic at sunset.

 The original and most famous Gili Trawangan swing is in the sea next to Ombak Sunset hotel.
 If that’s busy, there’s another further south by The Exile Gili Trawangan hotel, close to Gili Beach Bar.
 A third one is nearby, outside the Malibu Beach Club restaurant.